stablecog/stablecog/src/lib/md/privacy.md

 ## 16. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at privacy@stablecog.com or by post to:
+If you have questions or comments about this notice, you may email us at support@iwando.com or by post to:

-**Stablecog, Inc.\
-9450 Southwest Gemini Drive\
-Beaverton, OR 97008\
+**IWANDO LLC (Synthica)\
+00 W El Camino Real 180\
+Mountain View, CA 94040\
-United States**
+United States\
+Phone: (+1)5033808391\
+support@iwando.com**

 ## 17. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 You have the right to request access to the personal information we collect from you, change that information, or delete it.
-To request to review, update, or delete your personal information, please visit: **[stablecog.com/support](https://stablecog.com/support)**.
+To request to review, update, or delete your personal information, please visit: **[synthica.ai/support](https://Synthica.ai/support)**.